ey7/project-four/README.md

 ### Project Design Summary

 - The app will be a fully functional django powered online vintage tennis racquet shop.
-Users will have the chance to register for a seamlesss shopping experience.
+Users will have the chance to register for a seamless shopping experience.
 - Products will be displayed as attractive cards with interesting descriptive content on the product pages.
 - Users can add items to their cart as they browse the site.
 - The app will have a shopping cart page, where users can view the items in their cart.